steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Template-List.md

 [Jump to Top ](#template-list)

->&#10069; If you want changing the order of graphical elements to affect the program structure, e.g. changing the order of alternating layers or changing the signal chain of effects within a bus, this must be implemented separately in your script with dedicated functions.
+>&#10069; If you want the change of the order of graphical elements to affect the program structure, e.g. the order of alternating layers or the order of effects within a bus, this must be implemented separately in your script with dedicated functions.

 ## Examples